Jadeddor/Jadeddor/README.md

-- 👋 Hi, I’m @Jadeddor
+- 👋 Hi, I’m Jade
 - 👀 I’m interested in coding, of course!
-Also, cats🐈 (I have 3) and playing guitar~ Dream guitar right now is a Fender Player Plus Nashville Telecaster🎸
+With my background in machine learning and UX/UI deisgn, always trying to create something new.
-- 🌱 I’m currently learning computer science at UMBC
+- 🌱 I'm completing my degree in Computer Science in Dec 25'
 - 💞️ I’m looking to collaborate on more design and software engineering opportunities
 - 📫 How to reach me: email me!
-Please, at jdorsai1@umbc.edu
+Please, at Jadedor04@gmail.com
-- 😄 Pronouns: she/her
+- 😄 Current projects I'm working on:
-- ⚡ Fun fact: I speak Haitian Creole, French, Portuguese, and Mandarin 😋
+- ⚡ Fun fact: On my free time when I'm not coding, I am either playing my guitar or hiking!

 <!---
 Jadeddor/Jadeddor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.